Marshawn Kneeland: Personal life and death

 Kneeland's mother died unexpectedly of an undisclosed illness in February 2024, two months before he was drafted by the Cowboys.
-Kneeland carried his mother's ashes with him in a necklace at all times.
-Tennessee Titans defensive back Mike Brown is a cousin of Kneeland.
+He carried her ashes with him at all times in a necklace.
+New England Patriots defensive back Mike Brown is Kneeland's cousin.

 Kneeland lived in Plano, Texas.
-He died in Frisco, Texas, on November 6, 2025, at the age of 24, during his second season in the NFL.
-On the same date, the Texas Department of Public Safety reported that Kneeland had been involved in a police pursuit the previous night after he did not stop for a traffic violation.
-The chase was terminated after officers lost sight of his vehicle.
-His girlfriend Catalina Mancera then told police that he was armed, had a history of mental illness, and would "end it all".
-According to police, they responded to a "welfare concern" at Kneeland's apartment complex, but nobody was home.
-His vehicle was later discovered abandoned following a crash.
-According to the police, he was found dead nearby "from what appeared to be a self-inflicted gunshot wound."
-Local police are investigating his death as a potential suicide.
+He died in Frisco, Texas, on November 6, 2025, at age 24, during his second season in the NFL.
+On the same date, the Texas Department of Public Safety reported that Kneeland had been involved in a 160 mph police pursuit the previous night after failing to stop for a traffic violation.
+Officers ended the chase after losing sight of his vehicle.
+His girlfriend, Catalina Mancera, later told police that he was armed, had a history of mental illness, and would "end it all".
+According to police, they responded to a "welfare concern" at Kneeland's apartment complex, but no one was home.
+His vehicle was later found abandoned after a crash.
+Police said he was discovered dead nearby "from what appeared to be a self-inflicted gunshot wound."
+Local authorities ruled his death a suicide.

-Following his death, the Cowboys released a statement describing him as a "beloved teammate" and sending thoughts and prayers to his family.
-It was also revealed that Catalina Mancera was pregnant with the couple's first child.
+Following his death, the Cowboys released a statement describing him as a "beloved teammate" and offering thoughts and prayers to his family.
+It was also revealed that Catalina Mancera was pregnant with the couple's only child.
+In June 2026, Mancera announced on Instagram that she had given birth to their son.
+The following July, the Concussion and CTE Foundation announced that Kneeland had stage one chronic traumatic encephalopathy (CTE), based on post‑mortem brain tissue analysis.